celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

   // GetShare gets Share by coordinates in EDS.
   GetShare(context.Context, *Root, row, col int) (Share, error)

-  // GetShares gets all the shares in the EDS square.
+  // GetEDS gets all the shares in the form of EDS square.
-  // Shares are returned in a row-by-row order.
-  GetShares(context.Context, *Root) ([][]Share, error)
+  GetEDS(context.Context, *Root) (*rsmt2d.EDS, error)

   // GetSharesByNamespace gets all the shares of the given namespace.
   // Shares are returned in a row-by-row order if the namespace spans multiple rows.